xboyrie/speech-audio-cleanup-pipeline/README.md

-# speech-audio-cleanup-pipeline
+# Speech Audio Cleanup Pipeline

-This project demonstrates a simple audio processing workflow for preparing speech recordings for voice systems, IVR prompts, and speech datasets.
+This project demonstrates a simple workflow for preparing speech audio recordings for voice systems, IVR prompts, and speech datasets.

-The goal is to apply standard audio engineering practices (EQ, compression, loudness normalization) in a repeatable pipeline that can process multiple recordings consistently.
+The goal is to apply standard audio engineering practices such as loudness normalization, EQ, and compression in a repeatable process that ensures consistent voice quality.

-This type of processing is useful when preparing:

-- IVR voice prompts
-- speech datasets
-- podcast or narration audio
-- TTS training audio

-## Processing Steps
+## Typical Processing Steps

-The pipeline performs the following operations:

 1. Normalize loudness
 2. Apply EQ to improve vocal clarity
 3. Apply compression to stabilize dynamics
-4. Optional de-essing
-5. Export processed audio
+4. Export clean audio

-These steps help maintain consistent voice quality across recordings from different environments.

-## Example Workflow

-Input folder: input_audio/

-Output folder: processed_audio/

-Run the script: python process_audio.py

-All recordings in the input folder will be processed and exported.

-## Example Use Cases

-Speech AI training datasets
-Voice assistant recordings
+These steps are commonly used when preparing recordings for:

-Telephony / IVR systems
+• IVR systems
-Podcast voice cleanup
+• voice assistants

-## Tools Used

-Python
-FFmpeg
-Basic DSP concepts from audio engineering workflows
+• speech datasets
+• TTS training audio

 ## Motivation

-In speech AI systems, small differences in recording quality can affect both model performance and user experience.
+Small differences in recording quality can affect both user experience and model performance in voice AI systems.

-This project explores how traditional audio engineering techniques can be translated into automated pipelines that maintain consistent voice quality across large sets of recordings.
+This project explores how traditional audio engineering practices can be applied consistently across many recordings.

-}
+## Author

+Maria X. Boyrie
+Audio Engineer | Speech Audio Processing